scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 hour, concentration

 You conjure fortifications of your design within a 5x5 tile area, extending 3 tiles high.
 The fortifications can be any shape, being made of shimmering bricks that sheds dim light over 2 tiles.
 The fortification can have multiple floors, stairs, ladders and doors, but cannot have complex structures such as a portcullis, draw bridge, or traps.
 It must contain at least one entrance, such as a door or gap 1 tile wide.
-Each tile square can be destroyed by taking a single wound in damage, or having more than 2000 lbs. of weight.
+Each tile square can be destroyed by taking a single wound in damage, or having more than 2000 lbs of force or weight applied to it.
 The structure does not obey gravity and will not collapse if sections are destroyed.
 The fortifications have resistance to all damage except Force damage.

 This spell may be cast on existing fortifications, granting them the light and resistance effects, but not conjuring any new structures.
-If cast in this way the area effected is doubled on each side, covering an area 4 times as large.
+If cast in this way the area effected is doubled on each side, covering a 10x10 tile area.

 You may give the walls up to resistance 3, with a minimum of 1.
 Make a spellcasting roll adding 2 Terrible die per level of resistance, conjuring the fortifications on success.